pymupdf/PyMuPDF-Optional-Material/docs/textpage.rst

       Search for ``string`` and return a list of found locations.

       :arg str string: the string to search for.
+Upper / lower cases will all match.
-      :arg int hit_max: maximum number of accepted hits (default 16).
+      :arg int hit_max: maximum number of returned hits (default 16).
       :arg bool quads: return quadrilaterals instead of rectangles.
       :rtype: list
       :returns: a list of :ref:`Rect` or :ref:`Quad` objects, each surrounding a found ``string`` occurrence.
+The search string may contain spaces, it may therefore happen, that its parts are located on different lines.
+In this case, more than one rectangle (quadrilateral) are returned.
+The method does **not support hyphenation**, so it will not find "meth-od" when searching for "method".

       Example: If the search for string "pymupdf" contains a hit like shown, then the corresponding entry will either be the blue rectangle, or, if ``quads`` was specified, ``Quad(ul, ur, ll, lr)``.

       .. image:: images/img-quads.jpg

-   .. note:: All of the above can be achieved by using the appropriate :meth:`Page.getText` and :meth:`Page.searchFor` methods.
-Also see further down and in the :ref:`Page` chapter for examples on how to create a valid file format by adding respective headers and trailers.

 .. _textpagedict: